Jana Nayagan: Home media

-The film's digital rights for Tamil, Telugu, Malayalam and Kannada versions are acquired by Amazon Prime Video for ₹121 crore, highest for a Tamil film.
+The film's post-theatrical release rights were acquired by Amazon Prime Video for ₹1.21 billion, the highest for a Tamil film.
 The streaming rights were sold for a record price in March 2025, despite the ongoing crashing in the Indian streaming market.
-The Hindi version of the film will start streaming digitally only after its 8-week theatrical release.
-Sun TV acquired the satellite rights of the Tamil version for ₹68 crore.
+The Hindi-dubbed version of the film will start streaming digitally only after its 8-week theatrical release.